How Do APIs Work?

 The server can’t find the resource that you referenced.

-Check what you entered in the URL, ensuring your subdomain and module ID are correct.
+Ensure your subdomain and module ID are correct.

 405

 The resource that you’re referencing doesn’t accept the API call method that you’re trying to make.
-(For example, making a GET call to a resource that only accepts POST calls.)
+For example, making a GET call to a resource that only accepts POST calls.

 500

-An error occurred on the server-side.
-Usually, you won’t get any more detail.
+An error occurred on server-side.

 Clear your browser’s cache and try again.
 If the call fails again, contact the API provider for more information.